oddbird/oddleventy/content/blog/2025/anchor-position-validity.md

 ## Troubleshooting Checklist

+Here's some of the common reasons why your anchor isn't being found.

 1. Is your anchor a parent of the positioned element?
 While this can work, there are multiple ways this can break.
    [More](#anchor-as-a-parent-to-the-positioned-element)